hsaini/ConestogaVirtualGameStore/README.md

 # Conestoga Virtual Game Store
-Online games sales application.
+Online games sales application that rocks!

 # Instructions

 * Make sure you have .NET Core 2.0 SDK Installed.

+1. Pull repository from Github
-1. In Visual Studio Open "Tool -> NuGet Package Manager -> Package Manager Console"
+2. In Visual Studio Open "Tool -> NuGet Package Manager -> Package Manager Console"
-2. In the Package Manager Console write "Update-Database -Verbose"
+3. In the Package Manager Console write "Update-Database -Verbose"
-3. Make sure the connection string is poiting to the correct server.
+4. Make sure the connection string is pointing to the correct server.
 Default is "localhost".